Best chicken feed is allowing them to range freely for your organic eggs.

-This is what your land looks like once the tractor has been hauled over it.
+This is what your land will look like once the tractor has been hauled over it.
 The roughage has been raked up and will taken to the compost heap; it's rich in chicken manure and perfect for making humus.

-There was corn here prior to moving the chicken tractor in; now we'll plant peas.
+There was corn here prior to moving the chicken tractor in; now we will plant peas.

-Of course it's not only we who love corn and peas; we'll be sharing them with the hens, in exchange for their beautiful omega-3 rich eggs.
-That means less inflammation in the body, and few painful joints and muscles.
+Of course it is not only we who love corn, green beans and peas; we will be sharing them with the hens, in exchange for their beautiful omega-3 rich eggs.
+That means less inflammation in the body, and fewer painful joints and muscles.

 If you plan to keep your hens in the chicken tractor then my advice is never to let them out; once you see the birds foraging in the garden, you're less likely to cage them again, at least on a permanent basis.

 We do keep them in the chicken tractor periodically when there are vulnerable seedlings in the garden; or hawks looking for their breakfast.

-The plus is that they won't scratch out your seedlings; the downside is that you will have to feed them more and they won't enjoy the rich variety of food in your garden.
+The plus is that they will not scratch out your seedlings; the downside is that you will have to feed them more and they will not enjoy the rich variety of food in your garden.

 We have come to a compromise; the area is now split by a fence with a gate.
 The one side is actively gardened, and the other belongs to the hens.
 Once the seedlings are established, we'll swap.

-In general, with the exception of green beans, kale and spinach, the chooks don't seem to attack your veggies; but they will scratch out the seedlings in search of worms in the compost you've planted them in.
-Well, that's what I thought initially.
-Once winter sets in and there are fewer vegetables available, they'll eat anything, including your broccoli and lettuce.
+In general with the exception of green beans, kale and broccoli, the chooks don't seem to attack your veggies with a vengeance; but they will scratch out the seedlings in search of worms in the compost you have planted them in.
+Well, that is what I thought initially.
+Once winter sets in and there are fewer vegetables available, they will eat anything, including your cauliflower and lettuce.

 Today I opened a compost heap; just look at them tucking in; this is their best chicken feed as they forage for earthworms.

-Like us, chickens need greens too.
-I'm not expert in best chicken feed but what strikes me is how they absolutely love little creepy crawlies like snails, worms, grasshopper and flying ants; but they love their greens too.
+Like us, the hens need greens too.
+I am not expert in best chicken feed but what strikes me is how they absolutely adore little creepy crawlies like snails, worms and grasshopper; but they love spinach and kale too.

-You can keep them caged in as the chicken industry does, and your tractor too, but if you let your hens out they seem to know that broccoli is queen of the greens.
+You can keep them caged in as the chicken industry does, and your tractor too, but if you let your hens out they seem to know that broccoli and kale are the queens of the greens.

 Actually these are cauliflower and broccoli, I'm not sure which is which.
 Clearly the caged hen, is a deprived chicken.
-It's little wonder that our truly free range eggs are so wonderful.
+It is little wonder that our truly free range eggs are so wonderful.
 They are just one more reason why we can enjoy a life without medication.

-However, we've had to split our veggie garden in two; one half for the hens, and the other for us.
-Once the corn is established, then we swap halves.
-We're still on a learning curve; they are welcome to share our greens, but not to have it all!
+However we first had to split our veggie garden in half, and now in five; three for the hens, and the other two for us.
+Once the corn is established, then we swap pens.
+We're still on a learning curve; they are welcome to share our greens, but not to have it all.
 The caged bird has zero access to fresh greens.